 - 9323 District Emergency Reserve.
-If a Board of Education provides for a district emergency reserve in the General Fund for the budget year of at least three percent of the amount budgeted to General Fund, the Board may designate real property owned by the District as all or a portion of the reserve required by section 20(5) of article X of the state constitution so long as the Board has filed with the State Treasurer and the Department of Education a letter of intent that expresses that intent of the Board to increase the liquidity of such property upon the occurrence of a declared emergency with the meaning of TABOR by entering into one or more financed (lease)-purchase agreements with respect to such property or by other means acceptable to the State Treasurer or secure a letter of credit from an investment grade bank as all or a portion of the reserve required by section 20(5) of article X of the state constitution so long as the Board to satisfy its obligation to reimburse the bank for moneys drawn on the letter of credit upon the occurrence of a declared of the Board to satisfy its obligation to reimburse the bank for moneys drawn on the letter of credit upon the occurrence of a declared emergency. - 9324 Colorado Preschool Program (CPP) Reserve. - 9325 Full Day Kindergarten Reserve (no longer in use beginning July 1, 2019) - 9326 Risk-Related / Restricted Capital Reserve. - 9327 Best Capital Renewal Reserve. - 9328 Total Program Reserve. - 9900 Other Reserves.
+If a Board of Education provides for a district emergency reserve in the General Fund for the budget year of at least three percent of the amount budgeted to General Fund, the Board may designate real property owned by the District as all or a portion of the reserve required by section 20(5) of article X of the state constitution so long as the Board has filed with the State Treasurer and the Department of Education a letter of intent that expresses that intent of the Board to increase the liquidity of such property upon the occurrence of a declared emergency with the meaning of TABOR by entering into one or more financed (lease)-purchase agreements with respect to such property or by other means acceptable to the State Treasurer or secure a letter of credit from an investment grade bank as all or a portion of the reserve required by section 20(5) of article X of the state constitution so long as the Board Department of Education a letter of intent of Education a letter of intent of the state constitution so long as the Board to satisfy its obligation to reimburse the bank for moneys drawn on the letter of credit upon the occurrence of a declared emergency. - 9324 Colorado Preschool Program (CPP) Reserve. - 9326 Risk-Related / Restricted Capital Reserve. - 9327 Best Capital Renewal Reserve. - 9328 Total Program Reserve. - 9900 Other Reserves.
 Used to designate any other reserve(s) not classifiable in the reserves listed above.